Mondays 8.30 - 9AM. Repeated Mondays 6 - 6.30AM.

-Broadcast nationally on the Community Radio Network, the satellite service of the Community Broadcasting Association of Australia on Fridays at 1.04PM.
+Broadcast nationally on the Community Radio Network of the Community Broadcasting Association of Australia on Fridays at 1.04PM.

 In English.